kubernetes/community/contributors/guide/README.md

 Many of the links below should lead to relevant documents scattered across the community repository.
 Often, the linked instructions need to be updated or cleaned up.

 * If you do so, please port the relevant file from its previous location to come live in the community/contributors/guide folder, and delete its previous location.
+* Ultimately, all contributor guide related files will live in this folder.

 Please find _Improvements needed_ sections below and help us out.